Insight-Services-APAC/ingenious-aux/prompt-tuner/README.md

 # Prompt Tuner

-A web application for managing and evaluating AI workflow prompts with an intuitive interface for version control, testing, and optimization.
+A simple web application for managing and evaluating AI workflow prompts with an intuitive interface for version control, testing, and optimization.

 ## Description

-Prompt Tuner provides a centralized platform for managing prompt templates across your different AI workflows.
-Built with Flask and Alpine.js, it offers dynamic form generation, version management, and evaluation capabilities.
-The application connects to backend APIs to fetch workflows, schemas and generates forms dynamically based on the workflow requirements.
+The Prompt Tuner provides a centralized platform for managing prompt templates across your different AI workflows.
+It offers version management and evaluation capabilities.
+This application connects to backend APIs to fetch workflows, prompts, schemas and generates forms dynamically based on the workflow requirements.

-> **Learn how to use the application** - Check out the [User Guide](docs/user-guide.md)

 ## Installation & Setup